Union members earn 26% more than non-members per week. Here’s why.

 Union pay advantage by industry

-- 30 per cent of workers in Education and Training are members, the highest of any industry, and the median member earns $11.04 per hour more than the median non-member.
+- 30% of workers in Education and Training are members, the highest of any industry, and the median member earns $11.04 more per hour than the median non-member.

-- More workers work in Health Care and Social Assistance than any other industry, and 20 per cent of these are members.
-The median member in that industry earns $9.60 per hour more than the median non-member.
+- There are more workers in Health Care and Social Assistance than any other industry, and 20% of these workers are members.
+The median member in that industry earns $9.60 more per hour than the median non-member.

 ---|---|---|---|